Culinary Skills – Chef Training (CHEF) Culinary Management (CULM)

 - FOOD1013 Baking and Related Practical

-- Building on the skills acquired in basic baking, the student will continue to develop and refine abilities in a hands-on lab environment.
+- Building on the skills acquired in basic baking, students will continue to develop and refine abilities in a hands-on lab environment.

 - CULN1003 Cuisine a la Carte

-- The practical application of Culinary techniques in a fully operational dining room and a take-out style food-service enterprise.
+- Students learn the practical application of culinary techniques in a fully operational dining room and a take-out style food-service enterprise.

 - CULN1002 Culinary Techniques 2

-- Building on the skills acquired in basic culinary techniques, the student will continue to develop and refine abilities in a hands-on lab environment.
+- Building on the skills acquired in basic culinary techniques, students will continue to develop and refine abilities in a hands-on lab environment.

 - FOOD1012 Food Theory 2

-- The importance of the nutritional value of foods and the need to plan for a well balanced menu to satisfy customer needs are key elements for success in today's food-service industry.
-This course serves an introduction to basic nutrition guidelines in restaurant operations.
+- The importance of the nutritional value of foods and the need to plan for a well-balanced menu to satisfy customer needs are key elements for success in today's food-service industry.
+This course serves as an introduction to basic nutrition guidelines in restaurant operations.

 - FOOD1011 Menu Planning

-- The writing of various menu types is practised.
+- Students practice the writing of various menu types.
 Teams design a menu from the dietetic, sales and cost points of view for our commercial dining room.

 - GNED General Education Elective